ESCOMP/CTSM/doc/source/lilac/specific-atm-models/wrf.rst

   If CIME is not ported to your machine, please see `instructions on porting CIME
   <https://esmci.github.io/cime/versions/master/html/users_guide/porting-cime.html#porting>`_.

-  In this example we assume NCAR’s ``Cheyenne`` HPC system in particular.
+  In this example we assume NCAR's ``Cheyenne`` HPC system in particular.

 .. _clone-WRF-CTSM-repositories: